Stuffed Taco Bell Peppers

 Tomato Sauce: I use plain, unsweetened canned tomato sauce.

-Taco Seasoning: I like to make my own taco seasoning because it’s lower in salt.
-Here’s my Healthy Taco Seasoning Recipe.
+Taco Seasoning: I like to make my own homemade taco seasoning because it’s lower in salt.
+If you have extra, use it up in this Taco Pasta, Taco Casserole, Taco Salad, or Taco Stuffed Zucchini!

 Black Beans: You can substitute black beans with whatever beans you like or omit them all together.